 Protected Areas & Protected Species

-As typical of this remote region, a number of protected species are found in the vicinity of the Brucejack Mine.
-Of note, the western toad (Anaxyrus boreas) is identified federally as a Species of Special Concern under the Species at Risk Act in Canada, as are the grizzly bear, wolverine, barn swallow, and olive-sided flycatcher.
+A number of protected species are found in the vicinity of the Brucejack Mine.
+Of note, the western toad (Anaxyrus boreas) is federally identified as a Species of Special Concern under the Species at Risk Act in Canada, as are the grizzly bear, wolverine, barn swallow, and olive-sided flycatcher.
 The little brown bat (Myotis lucifugus), also found in the area around the Mine, is federally listed as Endangered under both the Species at Risk Act in Canada and the IUCN Red List of Threatened Species™.
-The olive-sided flycatcher is also listed as Near Threatened on the IUCN Red List™.
-Pretivm’s environmental department manages a number of innovative biodiversity programs to support the conservation of these and other species.
-This includes tunnels to help the western toad safely cross the access road and bat boxes in trees that provide roost habitat for the little brown myotis bat.
-We also have strict policies that govern the use and routes of aircraft, in an effort to reduce potential disturbance to mountain goats, and robust waste management protocols to mitigate potential impacts on grizzly bear.
-In addition, Pretivm ensures protection of breeding birds, such as olive-sided flycatcher, by conducting land clearing activities outside of the breeding season or conducting pre-clearing surveys for nests if construction must occur during the sensitive timing window.
+The olive-sided flycatcher is listed as Near Threatened on the IUCN Red List™.
+Our environmental department manages a number of innovative biodiversity programs to support the conservation of these and other species including: tunnels to protect migrating western toads; bat boxes to provide roost habitat; strict policies that govern the use and routes of aircraft to reduce mountain goat disturbance; and protection of breeding birds when planning land-clearing activities.

-In an effort to protect the western toad population near to the Mine, we have installed a series of “Toad Tunnels” at relevant locations along the Brucejack Access Road.
-These tunnels provide safe passage for toads and keep the toads off the road during their migrations (twice each year).
+In an effort to protect the western toad population near the Mine, we have installed a series of “Toad Tunnels” at relevant locations along the Brucejack Access Road.
+These tunnels provide safe passage for toads and keep them off the road during their migrations which occur twice each year.
 Fences direct toads to the tunnels and signage along our access road reminds drivers to slow down.
-Should a toad manage to find a way up on the access road during their migration, the animals are hand-collected in buckets and afforded safe transport to the other side of the road.
-To further our protection of the western toad in 2019, we conducted ground surveys and installed motion sensors and remote cameras to monitor toad use of the tunnels.
-In 2019, we recorded 640 individual toads using the tunnels, and we collected and transported an additional 94 toads.
-Of all toads observed, 87% were using tunnels, indicating that the tunnels are effectively reducing exposure of the western toad to vehicle traffic.
+Should a toad manage to find its way up on the access road during their migration, the animals are hand-collected in buckets and afforded safe transport to the other side of the road.
+In 2020, we also conducted ground surveys and installed remote cameras with motion sensors to monitor toad use of the tunnels.
+Although prior years have recorded hundreds of migrating toads, 2020 proved to be a very different year.
+We recorded only 10 toads using the tunnels, and we collected and transported an additional six toads.
+Discussions with biologists suggested that the lack of toad migration was a regional phenomenon due to an unusually cold spring and summer.